-Dr. Dunkley is a lecturer in the Graduate Entry Pre-Specialty in Nursing (GEPN) and Masters of Science in Nursing programs.
+Dr. Dunkley is a Senior Lecturer in the Graduate Entry Pre-Specialty in Nursing (GEPN) and Masters of Science in Nursing programs.
 She has an expansive clinical background in in maternal-child nursing, hospital leadership, and academia.
 Dr. Dunkley earned her Bachelors degree in Nursing from Hampton University, and both her Masters of Science in Nursing Education and Doctor of Philosophy degrees from the University of Phoenix.

 As she transitioned from bedside nursing to leadership roles, Dr. Dunkley became aware of the inequities within the healthcare system and their impact on patients and practitioners, especially those of color.
 Having spent the formative years of her career doing the work to understand these complex problems, her focus shifted towards serving as a change agent by advocating for systematic improvement in matters of diversity, equity, and inclusion within the nursing profession, and eradicating racial health disparities.
 Her dissertation research focused on the experiences of Black female executive nurse leaders and created the inspiration for founding The League of Extraordinary Black Nurses; a nonprofit organization aimed at supporting current and future Black nurses through the guiding principles of leadership, mentorship, and scholarship.